UPPMAX/HPC-python/docs/day2/ondemand-desktop.rst

       Most of the options are the same as for other interactive apps, but there is a Codeserver Version (just one version here) and a Runtime Environment to choose if you have created one.
 Otherwise pick System provided.
 It is described how to create your own, just as for Jupyter.

+      There is a description about using OpenOnDemand on Kebnekaise here: https://docs.hpc2n.umu.se/tutorials/connections/#open__ondemand

    .. tab:: "Dardel"

       VSCode is not available through the Gfx launcher on Dardel.
 You have to use remote desktop.